GrantMeAWish/grantmeawish.github.io/about.md

 permalink: /about/
 ---

 I write for fun.
-Interested in global economic and tech policy, while dabbling a bit in finance/investing.
-Don't know what I want to focus on yet, but will figure that out as I write :)
+Interested in global economic and tech policy, while dabbling a bit in investing.
+Don't know what I want to focus on yet, but will figure that out as I write more.

 ### Who's Grant